-The Christmas Number 1 is a coveted prize, and while, statistically, you're more likely to win it without a Christmas-themed song, that doesn't stop an unlikely pack of artists having a go with their own take on a festive smash.
+The Christmas Number 1 is the one all artists want, and even though statistically a song that has zero to do with Christmas is more likely to top the festive chart, that doesn't stop an unlikely pack of artists having a go with their own take on a festive smash.
+Look back over every Official Christmas Number 1 here.

 Here's a small selection of the most… unusual.
 Yes, let's say they're unusual.